Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

 ## On Device AI

 - **Machine Learning (ML)** : A new Tizen domain, Machine Learning (ML) is introduced along with its ML Inference API sets: “Pipeline ML API” and “Single ML API”.
 ML Inference API sets allows application developers to apply their machine learning mechanisms or neural network models easily and efficiently.
 Especially if the intelligence application has multiple sensors, multiple neural network models, and complex topology of data paths, Pipeline ML API can help implement the system efficiently with less time and effort.
 If developers need to use neural network models preloaded with the platform, APIs in Media Vision are appropriate because ML Inference APIs require developers to supply neural network models.
 In other words, for predefined special functions, Media Vision is appropriate and for general or custom functions, ML Inference is appropriate.
-ML API sets are based on [NNStreamer](https://github.com/nnsuite/nnstreamer), which allow to construct GStreamer pipelines consisting of conventional GStreamer media plugins and neural network plugins.
-Although we plan to expand its functionality to on-device training in later releases, ML API sets of the current version of Tizen support machine learning inferences only.
+ML API sets are based on [NNStreamer](https://github.com/nnsuite/nnstreamer) that allows construction of the GStreamer pipelines that consists of the conventional GStreamer media plugins and the neural network plugins.
+There are plans to expand its functionality to on-device training in the later releases of Tizen.
+The ML API set have two API subsets, Pipeline ML API and Single ML API.
+ML API sets of the current version of Tizen support machine learning inferences only.
 In ML API sets, there are two API subsets: Pipeline ML API set and Single ML API set.
 Pipeline ML API set allows you to construct and execute GStreamer pipelines with the conventional GStreamer plugins and neural network plugins provided by NNStreamer.
 With this API set, you can construct pipelines with multiple instances of neural network models, input streams, and various stream path manipulators.
 For input streams, you may use camera, mic, files, or arbitrary inputs from applications.
 However, your applications need to acquire appropriate privileges for the given inputs.
 For output streams, you may use files or callback functions of the application.
-Single ML API set allows you to invoke a given neural network model (e.g., .tflite TensorFlow-lite model file) with a single instance of input buffer easily.
+Single ML API set allows you to invoke a given neural network model such as .tflite TensorFlow-lite model file with a single instance of input buffer easily.
 In Tizen 5.5, ML API sets allow TensorFlow-lite 1.13 and custom C libraries for model files.
 Although, NNStreamer itself supports more neural network frameworks such as TensorFlow, Caffe2, PyTorch, custom Python codes, Movidius NCSDK, and so on.
 However, device developers can install such frameworks and enable ML API sets to utilize such frameworks.

 > **Note**
 >
-> Note that a few of GStreamer plugins that are white-listed are allowed with Tizen Application APIs; on the other hand, all of NNStreamer plugins are allowed.
+> Few of the GStreamer plugins that are white-listed are allowed with Tizen Application APIs, on the other hand, all the plugins of NNStreamer are allowed.

 - **Media Vision** :
-Starting with BarCode recognition and generation in Tizen 2.4, features such as detection/recognition/tracking of Face and images have been added to MediaVision.
+In Tizen 2.4 release, bar code recognition and generation features were added to Media Vision.
+Since then in Tizen 5.5 release, features such as detection, recognition and tracking of face and images have been added to Media Vision.
 These features are based on traditional computer vision technology and guarantee good execution speed on low-end hardware.
 With the rapid development of AI technology, the demand for DNN-based vision technologies has increased.
 In response to this growing trend, Media Vision has applied the AI Framework to some of the existing and new functions.
 In Tizen 5.5, you can recognize the face and facial landmark via calling MediaVision API is based on AI Framework such as Caffe and TF-Lite.
 In addition, an interface for image classification and object detection is also provided, and it is supported to use a reference model provided by Tizen or a model trained by developer.

 ## Building an IoT Device Ecosystem